Lisbon Travel Guide

 The neighborhood of Alfama is definitely a highlight in itself.

-Getting lost in the small, charming alleys of the historic quarter is a must-do on a trip to Lisbon.
+Getting lost in the small, charming alleys of this historic quarter is a must-do on a trip to Lisbon.

 Sitting atop a hill in Alfama is the fortress of Castelo de São Jorge.
-From here, you can enjoy breathtaking views of Lisbon and the Tagus River.
+From there, you can enjoy breathtaking views of Lisbon and the Tagus River.

 Time Out Market